LEM HOLDING SA: Full Year Results 2022/23

 Registration

-We kindly ask you to confirm your attendance by sending an e-mail to lem@cpc-pr.com by Friday, 19 May 2023.
-Please indicate if you intend to stay for the standing lunch.
+We kindly ask you to confirm your attendance by sending an e-mail to lem@cpc-pr.com by Friday 19 May 2023 and indicate if you intend to stay for the standing lunch.

 Audio webcast